Pointe & Flexibility Intensive, Brisbane, AU, April, 2020

 Again, Do not worry if you struggle with your mobility!
 We will have several demonstration models as well as the course presenter to demonstrate some of the higher level elements so you will not feel obliged to perform any movement that is not part of your normal repertoire.

-For full details of the content of our other Level 2 Intensives, please CLICK HERE.
+For full details of the content of our other Two Day Intensives, please CLICK HERE.